Asset Location Can Reduce Taxation

 2. Be Aware of Your Clients' Tax Bracket

 Now, let’s add another hypothetical consideration to the previous example.
-You and your spouse’s annual taxable income from sources other than savings—specifically, long-term capital gains from the installment sale of a business, your pension, and the taxable portion of Social Security benefits—is $68,500.
+You and your spouse’s annual taxable income from sources other than savings—specifically, long-term capital gains from the installment sale of a business, your pension, and the taxable portion of Social Security retirement benefits—is $68,500.

-• $16,000 (rather than $15,340) from your tax-deferred account, your total taxable income (long-term capital gains, Social Security benefits, pension, and withdrawals) would be $16,000 + $68,500 = $84,500.
+• $16,000 (rather than $15,340) from your tax-deferred account, your total taxable income (long-term capital gains, Social Security retirement benefits, pension, and withdrawals) would be $16,000 + $68,500 = $84,500.
 By looking at the current IRS tax tables, you realize this amount of taxable income moves you from a 12% tax bracket to a 22% bracket (which now results in long-term capital gains rates moving from a 0% to a 15% tax rate).

 • However, if you withdraw $13,500 from your tax-free account, your total taxable income would still be $68,500, and this would keep your long-term capital gains at the 0% tax rate.